 Your vows shouldn’t be so personal that they can’t be followed by anyone, so don’t make them overly cryptic, or embarrassing.
 You’ve invited your family and friends to witness your vows in order to make your bond public, so think about your words from their point of view—your guests want to feel included in that moment, even if they’re not feeling exactly what you’re feeling.
 That means putting a soft limit on inside jokes, deeply personal anecdotes, obscure nicknames, or code words.
 Moderation is key.
 Unless it’s just the two of you eloping, in which case, go crazy.

-9. Practice!
-Memorization is optional, practicing is not.
-Practice looking up while you read so you can actually look at your partner as you say your vows, and so you can be confident in speaking clearly—it’s common to mumble or speak softly when reading, so practice so your family and friends will hear you.
-These are words meant to be heard by an audience, so check how they sound when spoken.
-Read your vows out loud to make sure they flow easily.
-Watch out for tongue twisters and run on sentences—you don’t want to run out of breath or stumble over your words.
+Memorization is option, practicing is not.
+Practice looking up while you read your wedding vows, so you can actually look at your partner as you the words.
+It’s common to mumble or speak softly when reading, so practice your vows to make sure your family and friends will hear you.
+These are words that are meant to be heard by an audience, so check how they sound when spoken.
+Read your wedding vows out loud to make sure they flow easily, and watch out for tongue twisters and run-on sentences—both easy mistakes to make when you write wedding vows.

-10. At the end of the day, they’re your words. do what you want.
+At the end of the day, they’re your words. do what you want.
 Seriously.
 Your vows don’t even have to sound or read like vows; you could write an essay, a sonnet, or rap them if that’s what is going to mean the most to you.
 Vows should sound like you, especially when you’re making promises to your partner.
 On this day of all days, you shouldn’t sound like someone else, so write wedding vows that matter to you, and that feel authentic.

-Next up: read examples of real wedding vows (and seal from the best).
+Next up: read examples of real wedding vows (and steal from the best).